andreas-ka/show-your-keyboard/README.md

 ### Achieved:

--   Creating a website similar to a social media app where users can create posts and upload images, interact And share their joy for custom mechanical keyboards.
+-   Creating a website similar to a social media app where users can create posts and upload images, interact and share their joy for custom mechanical keyboards.

 ### Future projects:

-- Create profile pages where you can see statistics for each user
+- Create profile pages where you can see statistics for each user.
-- Implement a recovery password function
+- Implement a recovery password function.

 ## Audience:

-- This site is mainly targeted against people who already have an interest in mechanical keyboards, but It can also inspire people to join the hobby.
+- This site is mainly targeted at people who already have an interest in mechanical keyboards, but it can also inspire people to join the hobby.
+- Expected age range 14-50, primarily males.
+- People who have an income because the hobby is quite expensive.

+## Why would they visit the website in the first place

+- They have an interest in mechanical keyboards.
+- Seek information about mechanical keyboards.
+- Learn more about mechanical keyboards.
+- Getting inspired by other builds.
+- Connect with others in the community.
+- Recruit people to a group buy.

+## Why would they return to the website

+- Getting inspired by others' custom keyboards.
+- See what's new in the build community.
+- Create a new post for their new build.
+- Change their profile image.
+- Search for info about a specific keyboard.
+- Connect with others in the community.
+- Ask questions to peers.
+- Recruit people to a group buy

 [Back to top](#show-your-keyboard)